Strong Simulation of Linear Optical Processes: Simulating Linear Optical Circuits

 Throughout this paper, we will be considering $n$ indistinguishable photons over $m$ modes.
 Typically these are spatial modes, but they could in principle also correspond to other discrete degrees of freedom such as polarisation, frequency, or time-bins \cite{KMN+2007Linear,KL2010Introduction}.
 States of the system will be Fock states or their superpositions and we write \lket{s}{}{}{m} to denote the Fock state with $s_i$ photons in mode $i$.
 Sometimes it will be interesting to consider states containing less than $n$ photons, so we introduce the notation \lket{s}{}{k}{m} to describe a state with $\sum_{i=1}^{m}s_i=k$ photons, sometimes shortening this to \sket{s}{m}{k}.
 The vacuum state, with no photon in $m$ modes, will be denoted as $\sket{0}{m}{}$.
 We also introduce $\F{m}{k}$ as the set of the Fock states of $k$ photons into $m$ modes, so that $\F{m}{k}= \left\{ \lket{s}{}{k}{m} \middle| s_i \in \mathbb{N} \right\}$.
 It is known that $\#\F{m}{k}=\binom{k+m-1}{m-1}$, as it is exactly the number of ways to put $k$ indistinguishable balls into $m$ distinguishable bins \cite{feller1}.
 For readability and as $m$ will be a fixed parameter, that number will denoted as \Mk.

-It is standard in the second quantisation formalism to associate each mode $i$ with a creation operator\footnote{We don't introduce the annihilation operators \opa{a}{i} as they are not used in the paper.} $\opc{a}{i} : \F{m}{k} \to \F{m}{k+1}$ acting as follows:
+It is standard in the second quantisation formalism to associate each mode $i$ with a creation operator $\opc{a}{i}: \F{m}{k} \to \F{m}{k+1}$ acting as follows:

-This paper focuses only on linear optical operations, for which the transformations on the creation operators are described by a unitary matrix $U$ of size $m \times m$ such that $\opc{a}{p} \mapsto \sum_{p=1}^m u_{i,p} \opc{a}{i}$.
+This paper focuses only on linear optical operations, for which the transformations on the creation operators are described by a unitary matrix $U=(u_{i,j})$ of size $m \times m$ such that $\opc{a}{p} \mapsto \sum_{i=1}^m u_{i,p} \opc{a}{i}$.
 As shown in \cite{Reck94}, every such unitary can be implemented by a linear optical circuit of $m$ spatial modes, with only phase shifters and beamsplitters \cite{KMN+2007Linear} as linear optical components.
 We will call such a circuit an LO-circuit.

-Each unitary matrix $\U{}:m\times m$ on the creation operators can be associated with a unitary operator \Ua{} on the Hilbert space $\mathcal{H}_m^k$ generated by the elements of \F{m}{k} \cite{aaronson_computational_2011,Scheel2004PermanentsIL}. $\Ua\sket{s}{m}{k}$ will represent the state obtained when the state \sket{s}{m}{k} is the input of an LO-circuit implementing $U$ and can be obtained with:
+Each unitary matrix $\U{}:m\times m$ acting on the vector of creation operators can be associated with a unitary operator \Ua{} on $\mathcal{H}_m=\bigoplus_{k=0}^{+\infty}\mathcal{H}_m^k$ where $\mathcal{H}_m^k$ is the Hilbert space generated by the elements of \F{m}{k} \cite{aaronson_computational_2011,Scheel2004PermanentsIL}. $\Ua\sket{s}{m}{k}$ will represent the state obtained when the state \sket{s}{m}{k} is the input of an LO-circuit implementing $U$ and can be obtained with:

 Following our notation, $\sbra{t}{m}{n} \Ua \sket{s}{m}{n}$ is the amplitude assigned to the state $\sket{t}{m}{n}$ within the overall output state \Ua\sket{s}{m}{n}.